 You are responsible for FICA payroll taxes, which are the same as an employee’s rates (Social Security 6.2% and Medicare 1.45%).

-Also, you’re responsible for FUTA payroll taxes, which contributes to federal unemployment insurance.
-You are responsible to pay 6% of each employee’s first $7,000 in wages.
+Also, you’re responsible for FUTA payroll taxes, which contribute to federal unemployment insurance.
+You are responsible for paying 6% of each employee’s first $7,000 in wages.
 Once your employee earns that $7,000, you are no longer responsible for FUTA taxes.

 State employer taxes